- Do you have a specialty?

 - Do you accept a deposit and payments?
 We realize that the initial fee may be difficult for some people to pay all at once, so we do accept deposits and payments.
 A $500.00 deposit will hold your place in the class of your choosing with the balance due two weeks prior to the beginning of the course.
 Deposits are subject to the cancellation policy listed below under “Is tuition refundable?”.

 - Is tuition refundable?

 We are a well recognized facility that keeps class size small for the benefit of the students.
 Please take into consideration any personal events and/or health issues that may affect your attendance.
+This policy applies to deposits as well as full registration fees.
 If you need to cancel your class 61 days or more before the date there will be a cancellation fee of $150.00.
 31 days to 60 prior there is a cancellation fee of $500.00 and 30 days or less there will be no refunds given; however, if we have a waiting list and are able to fill your vacancy your tuition may be refunded minus $500.00.
 We will allow you to switch course dates once and require 30 days written notice if you would like to change.
-There is a $150.00 administration fee to make a change and a strict “No Refund” policy if you must cancel.
+There is a $150.00 administration fee to make a change and a strict “No Refund” policy if you must cancel following the course change.

 - How refined will my shoes be?